 In about two hours after witnessing this incident, our boat was moored at the mouth of the Saguenay; and of the comparatively unknown wilderness which this stream waters, my readers will find some information in the next chapter.

 CHAPTER XIII.

-The Saguenay River-Storm picture-The Hudson's Bay Company-Eminent merchant-The Mountaineer Indians-Tadousac-Ruin of a Jesuit establishment.
+The Saguenay River-Chicoutimi-Storm Picture-Hudson's Bay Company-Eminent Merchant-The Mountaineer Indians-Tadousac-Ruin of a Jesuit Establishment.